benjamin-lowry/steamarchiver/README.md

 # steamarchiver

-A set of Python scripts to preserve Steam content, including tools to archive app information, archive depots in SteamPipe CDN content and extract them, and download versions of the Steam client.
+A set of utilities to preserve Steam content, including tools to archive app information, archive depots in SteamPipe CDN content and extract them, and download versions of the Steam client.

 ## Usage

-First install the requirements:
+For the Python scripts, install the requirements:

 ``pip3 install -r requirements.txt``